tdauth/dmdf/README.md

 Then the modified `war3map.wts` files have to be readded to the copies of the maps.
 If the maps are optimized afterwards (both, the one for the original language and the translated), they will differ and on online games won't be considered the same map only translated but the string entries will be optimized and the loading will become faster.
 The file for the user interface `war3mapSkin.txt` must also be replaced.
+The automated generation of the map string files is described in the section [Release Process](#release_process).

 The modification provides two different installation setups for the following languages:
 * German